Explore with us a city with 2800 years of history!

-Its name and even the square itself changed a lot lately, becoming pedestrian on 2002.
-As a curious fact, the fountain is not in the middle of the square.
-The reason, the huge amount of public events and celebrations, undoubtely the most emblematic square of Málaga.
+Its name and even the square itself has changed a lot lately, becoming pedestrian on 2002.
+As a curious fact, the fountain is not in the middle of the square, the reason, the huge amount of public events and celebration.
+Undoubtedly the most emblematic square of Málaga.

 Cathedral of Málaga

-Built between 1528 and 1782, a mixure of styles that cover from Gothic architecture to even some neoclassic elements.
-Also remarkable that the cathedral is unfinished, actually was never finished, being the lack of its South tower the most significant uncomplete part.
-Taking the nickname of La Manquita (the english translation would be something like ¨the one arm lady¨.
+Built between 1528 and 1782, a mixture of styles that goes from Gothic to even some neoclassic architectural elements.
+It´s also remarkable that the cathedral was actually never finished, being the lack of its South tower the most significant incomplete part.
+Taking the nickname of La Manquita (the English translation would be something like ¨the one-armed lady¨)

 Calle San Agustín

-San Agustín Street after the Christian reconquest of Málaga was called the knights Street.
-Because of the amount of people from the cavalry that started living there.
-The name changed to San Agustin afterwards because of a monastery from Agustinian´s order.
-Among others we are going to find Buenavista´s palace, a building from 16th century that contains the main Picasso museum of Málaga.
+Called the Knights Street after the reconquest of Malaga because of the amount of people from the cavalry that started living there, the name changed to San Agustin because of a nearby monastery from the Augustinian order.
+Among others, we´ll discover Buenavista´s palace, a building from 16th century that contains the main Picasso museum of Málaga.

 Bodega el Pimpi

 At the heart of Málaga, is hard to explain the importance of El Pimpi for our city.
-An historical building, a winery, a restaurant, a museum, meeting point for malagueños and visitors, a place that gather together culture and gastronomy, tradition and trendiness.
+An historical building, a winery, a restaurant, a museum, a meeting point for malagueños and visitors, a place which gathers together culture and gastronomy, tradition and trendiness.

-Our roman theatre was built on 1st century.
-Covered by the muslim, stayed underground until 1951, time when Malagueños discovered it.
-With place for 1.200 people and covered by marble, the theatre was used to do performances, operas but also votings as referéndums of roman´s public life.
+Our roman theatre was built on 1st century. buried by the Muslims, stayed underground until 1951, time when Malagueños discovered it.
+Originally with capacity for 1.200 people and covered by marble, the theatre was used to do performances, operas but also votes such as referendums of roman´s public life.

-Alcazaba is a muslim fortress which construction ended on 1026 b.c.
+Alcazaba is a muslim fortress, its construction ended on 1026 b.c.
 A military building but a palace too, being the central office of the city muslim government.
-On 1931, was declared as an historic and artistic monument of real cultural interest by the spanish government followed by several restorations over the 20th century.
+On 1931, Alcazaba was declared an historic and artistic monument of real cultural interest by the Spanish government followed by several restorations over the 20th century.